gbif/ssg-gb24/content/05_travel-accommodation/en.md

 tel. +358 (0)100 0700 (1,17€/call +0,25€/10 seconds + local call charge)
 *	Airport Taxi Yellow Line
 tel. +358 (0)600 555 555 (1,25 €/call+local call charge).
 From airport to city centre with special price.

+More information on how to book a taxi and list of taxi fares can be found at [https://taksihelsinki.fi/en/book-a-taxi/](https://taksihelsinki.fi/en/book-a-taxi/).

+### Bike

+You can also rent a bike.
+More information available on City bikes at [https://www.hsl.fi/en/citybikes](https://www.hsl.fi/en/citybikes).

 -----------------------